 Final thoughts

-So there you have it, that’s the capital of Thailand, the amazing Bangkok.
-The place you mustn’t miss if you’re already visiting Thailand.
+So there you have it, that’s the hidden gems in Bangkok most tourists don’t get to see.
 Your impression about the country won’t be complete if you don’t spend at least a few days here.
 Bangkok has always woke the curiosity in tourists with its provocative and forbidden scent.
 And when I say forbidden, I don’t refer just to the sex trade, drugs, and gambling.
 I also refer to the way people drive, the way buildings are built, the con artists, the small dirty but yet authentic streets…

 Looking for a cheap flight to Bangkok?
 Use this coupon and get 20% off on all Qatar Airways flights to Bangkok.